 The Disk Group Split and Join feature of Veritas Volume Manager enables you to synchronize the Secondary.
 For more information on the Disk Group Split and Join feature, refer to the Storage Foundation Administrator's Guide.
-To set up replication using this method, ensure that you have a valid Disk Group Split and Join license on your system.

 Linked break-off snapshots are another preferred method for off-host processing.
 Linked break-off snapshots are a variant of third-mirror break-off snapshots, which use the vxsnap addmir command to link a specially prepared volume with the data volume.
 You prepare the volume that is used for the snapshot in the same way you do for full-sized instant snapshots.
 However, unlike full-sized instant snapshots, you can set up this volume in a different disk group from the data volume.
 This makes linked break-off snapshots especially suitable for recurring off-host processing applications because it avoids the disk group split/join administrative step.